figure002/setlyze/src/doc-src/source/user_manual.rst

 5.66           4/625
 =============  ===========

 Depending on the analysis, the records matching the species selection are first grouped by positive spots number (analysis "Attraction within Species") or by ratios group (analysis "Attraction between Species").
-See section :ref:`record grouping <record-grouping>`.
+See section :ref:`record-grouping`.

 Each row for the results of the Chi-squared tests contains the results of a single test on a spots/ratios group.
 Each row can have the following elements:

 Positive Spots
     A number representing the number of positive spots.
 For this test